shaoqiangzhang/SCENA/README.md

 ## An example for Yan's dataset is described as follows.

-**First**, load the package, download the dataset (rows are genes and columns are cells), and read file.
+**Step 1**: load the package, download the dataset (rows are genes and columns are cells), and read file.

 ```
 library(SCENA)